techscaleinfinite/demo3/demo-deployment/tcp/varnish-deplyment.md

 # 🖥 Varnish Deplyment

-### <mark style="color:blue;">What's  varnish?</mark>
+### What's  varnish?

-<mark style="color:orange;">Varnish is an open-source web application accelerator also known as a caching HTTP reverse proxy.
+Varnish is an open-source web application accelerator also known as a caching HTTP reverse proxy.
 It's designed to significantly improve the performance and speed of web servers, particularly for content-heavy dynamic websites.
-Here's how Varnish works:</mark>
+Here's how Varnish works:

 1. **Reverse Proxy:** Varnish sits between the client (typically a web browser) and the web server (like Apache or Nginx) as a reverse proxy.
 When a client requests a web page, Varnish intercepts that request.
-2. <mark style="color:yellow;">**Caching:**</mark> Varnish caches a copy of the requested web page or resources (like images, CSS, or JavaScript) the first time it's requested.
+2. **Caching:** Varnish caches a copy of the requested web page or resources (like images, CSS, or JavaScript) the first time it's requested.
 It stores this cached copy in memory.
-3. <mark style="color:orange;">**Subsequent Requests:**</mark> When the same web page or resource is requested again, Varnish serves it directly from its cache in memory.
+3. **Subsequent Requests:** When the same web page or resource is requested again, Varnish serves it directly from its cache in memory.
 This process significantly reduces the load on the web server and speeds up response times.
-4. <mark style="color:yellow;">**Cache Invalidation:**</mark> Varnish has mechanisms for cache invalidation.
+4. **Cache Invalidation:** Varnish has mechanisms for cache invalidation.
 If the content on the web server changes (e.g., a new blog post is published), Varnish can be configured to recognize these changes and fetch a fresh copy from the web server.
 5. **Load Balancing:** Varnish can also distribute incoming traffic across multiple web servers, which is especially useful for high-traffic websites.
 6. **HTTP Acceleration:** Varnish can optimize and accelerate HTTP requests, including handling compression and HTTP/2.